-- 6.1 The Military Court Service will list the case for Plea and Trial Preparation Hearing (PTPH) within 28 days of receiving the case papers from the SPA.
+- 6.1 The Military Court Service will list the case for Plea and Trial Preparation Hearing (PTPH) within 42 days of receiving the case papers from the SPA.
 PTPHs are generally held before the Resident Judge in the Military Court Centres at Catterick (North Yorkshire) and Bulford (Wiltshire).
-Army cases are held at both court centres.
-Royal Navy cases are held at Bulford and Royal Air Force cases at Catterick.
-Occasionally cases are held at other locations and overseas.
+A pilot is currently being undertaken of tri-Service boards, and cases from all three Services are held at both court centres.
 Attendance by all parties is by video link unless the court orders otherwise, usually in particularly serious or complex cases, or cases with more than 2 defendants.
-It is a court hearing and parties should robe as appropriate and Service personnel should appear in Service Dress. - 6.2 Prior to the PTPH the SPA will complete the Case Management Form and send it to the defence and Military Court Service.
-The defence will complete the form and send it to the SPA and Military Court Service.
-The form must be completed prior to the PTPH.
+It is a court hearing.
+If a party considers that a hearing in person is required, they should make a suitable application to the court.
+Parties should robe as appropriate and Service personnel should appear in Service Dress. - 6.2 The Military Court Service is now using the Thompson Reuters Case Center digital system for case management.
+Further information, registration and login details can be found on the Military Court Service website.
+Prior to the PTPH all parties should complete the Case Management Form on the Case Center system.
 The parties are expected to have discussed the case prior to the PTPH.